Fisherman's Friends: Recordings

 The group released three CDs themselves before signing with Universal.
 In 2002, under the name Port Isaac's 'Fishermen's Friends', they recorded an album, primarily to raise funds for the Royal National Lifeboat Institution, which was released on the Clovelly label (#CLCD12702).
-The album, titled Fishermen's Friends Are Home from the Sea, has 20 tracks and was recorded in St Peter's Church, Port Isaac, on the 26 and 27 April 2002.
+The album, titled Fishermen's Friends Are Home from the Sea, has 20 tracks and was recorded in St Peter's Church, Port Isaac, on 26 and 27 April 2002.
 All the tracks are sung in the traditional a cappella style.
 The album was engineered by Bob Whitney and produced by John Perkins.
 Their first album with Universal, Port Isaac's Fisherman's Friends, was recorded in St Kew Parish Church, Cornwall, and released in April 2010.

 In 2010 they re-recorded their single, "No Hopers, Jokers or Rogues", with new lyrics, in support of England's FIFA World Cup campaign in South Africa.

 A second album with Universal, One and All, was released on 26 August 2013.
 The single "Mary Anne", taken from the album, was released on 25 June 2013.

 In July 2015 the album Proper Job was released on the Sony Music label, in association with the St Austell Brewery, who brew a beer of the same name.
 This album also saw the first appearance of new member Toby Lobb.

 In 2018 group released Sole Mates, an album produced by Giles Woolley and band member Toby Lobb.
 Their aim was to celebrate their history and create a simpler album that represented their live sound more accurately.
 Sole Mates comprised tracks that the band had performed during their previous two tours and featured additional instrumentation from Phil Beer from Show of Hands and Emma Murfin from Cornwall-based folk act Black Velvet.

 Television

 Gareth Malone's documentary on sea shanties, shown in May 2010 on BBC 4, included a contribution from the group.
 The Fisherman's Friends have also starred in an advert for the fish company, Young's Seafood.

-The band have appeared on BBC One's The One Show on two occasions, been the subject of an ITV1 documentary that charted their early success, a SKY ARTS documentary which featured their performance at the Celtic Connections festival, BBC’s Countryfile with John Craven and many local news items.
+The band have appeared on BBC One's The One Show on two occasions, been the subject of an ITV1 documentary that charted their early success, a Sky Arts documentary which featured their performance at the Celtic Connections festival, BBC's Countryfile with John Craven and many local news items.

 2018 also saw them feature in the Songs of Praise Christmas Special.